 Stuck with providers

 Once a pet suffers a condition then as an owner you will normally need to stay with your existing insurer to ensure that coverage for that condition continues.
-Unfortunately this can result in increased premiums each year.
-There are now providers, including Scratch & Patch, which look to offer consumers choice of switching pet insurance provider by covering their pet’s pre-existing conditions.
+Unfortunately this can result in increased premiums each year, leading to pet owners looking to switch pet insurance.

 Of our respondents who didn’t have cover for their pets pre-existing conditions, 69% said they would consider taking out insurance to include this.